 Different ways to make fajitas from leftovers:

-You can use already cooked meat to make these fajitas:
+Using already cooked leftover meat to make these fajitas

-You can use random veggies from your fridge to bulk up the fajitas:
+Using veggies from your fridge to bulk up the fajitas

 Think fridge clean out.
 Maybe there are veggies that you didn't use.
 Maybe there are leftover veggies from a previous meal.
 You can use whatever you have on hand and I promise it is delicious!